Los novios se ocultan por tres días

 A superhuman puzzle but he is inspired

-She leans back twisting this way and that, using it and laughing
+She leans back twisting this way and that, using it and

 Incredulous